 Talent night – have each girl teach something she’s good at.

 Modesty fashion show – My friend told me this was a really fun activity they had in their ward.
 I’m sure there are many ways to do it.

 Glow in the Dark Dinner

-Bible Customs – Have a fun night where the girls learn and experience different Bible customs.
-One person online said that they washed the girls feet and ate Biblical food.
+Bible Customs – Have a fun night where the youth learn and experience different Bible customs.
+One person online said that they washed the girl’s feet and ate Biblical food.
 Here are a few different ideas.

-General Conference quote jars – Print off a bunch of popular quotes from past General Conferences and have the girls decorate jars to put them in.
+General Conference quote jars – Print off a bunch of popular quotes from past General Conferences and have the youth decorate jars to put them in.
 Encourage them to read one each day.

 Scripture Dodgeball or Tag – This is a fun and spiritual twist on these popular games.
 Once someone is out, they can only get back in if they quote or paraphrase a scripture.

 Book of Mormon Study Night – Share a variety of ways for the youth to study the scriptures.

 Role play missionary lessons – This would be a fun one to do with the missionaries.
 When I was at BYU, I would sometimes volunteer at the MTC as a “fake” investigator.
 The missionaries would have to teach us lessons.
 It was really fun.
 You could have the youth teach with one of the missionaries someone else.

 Temple Time Capsules – This is a fun one to help the youth prepare for the temple.
 Read more here.